V-Sekai/manuals/features/be_an_avatar_visit_places.md

-# Avatars & Places
+# Be an avatar and visit places

+V-Sekai allows you to import worlds and explore them.

+To learn how to import worlds and visit them, please refer to our documentation or reach out via our community channels.

 V-Sekai supports VRM avatar files, an open-source standard for sharing portable humanoid avatars across virtual reality platforms.

-Users can customize their avatars in V-Sekai by importing models from Blender or VRoid Hub and using them as their persona within the virtual space.
+Users can personalize their avatars in V-Sekai by importing models from Blender or VRoid Hub and using them as their persona within the virtual space.
 [VRM: Extending glTF for Portable Humanoid Avatars](https://www.khronos.org/assets/uploads/developers/presentations/VRM-Extending-glTF-for-Portable-Humanoid-Avatars_SIGGRAPH-Asia_Nov19.pdf)

 ## VRM glTF2 Extension Features

-- Avatars for XR built on glTF
+- XR avatars built on glTF
 - Automatic humanoid rigging
 - Interactive hair and clothing
 - Twist bones and constraints